typelevel/typelevel.github.com/posts/2019-02-06-algebraic-api-design.md

 An API in this context describes the types and operations that a module exposes to the user.

 SameGame is a deterministic single player game with perfect information.
 It has a game-tree complexity of $10^{82}$.
 In other words it is extremely hard to solve.
 Exhaustive search strategies and traditional path finding algorithms do not perform well.
 Monte Carlo tree search which is based on random sampling on the other hand is a promising approach.
+We will go into more details on these concepts below.

 But how can we implement this with functional programming?
 How can we express algorithms that are based on randomness, mutable state, and side effects in a purely functional way?

 All the code in this post is interpreted with [tut](https://github.com/tpolecat/tut) to make sure everything type-checks so that the reader gets a complete picture rather than simplistic code samples that don't actually work.
 As a downside some of the code is quite lengthy.
-Please note that it is not required to read and understand each single line.
+Please note that it is not required to read and understand every single line.

 Let's have a quick recap on the definition of algebraic structures and how they relate to programming and domain modeling.

-### Algebraic Structures
+## Algebraic Structures

-An algebraic structure consists of one or more sets together with one or more operators which are required to satisfy certain axioms:
+An algebraic structure consists of:

-- One or more *sets*
+* One or more *sets*
-- A set of *operators*
+* A set of *operators*
-- A collection of *axioms*
+* A collection of *axioms* (which the operators are required to satisfy)

 A prototypical example of an algebraic structure from mathematics is a group.
 A concrete example of a group is the set $\mathbb{Z}$ of integers together with the addition operator denoted as $(\mathbb{Z}, +)$ that satisfy the group axioms.